"Kotor is one of the great undiscovered places in the world. Montenegro is a beautiful secret!"

 A manual water pump

-at the pictures and you get a good idea of what it looks like.
+get a good idea of what it looks like.

 From Kotor we drove east towards Mount Lovcen and Lovcen National Park.
 The route from Kotor to Lovcen National Park is very steep and on the way there are several hairpin turns.
 It was a hard work to drive there but the reward was wonderful sceneries along the way.
 Not only outside Kotor was it steep and mountainous in Montenegro.
 The name Montenegro means "Black Mountain".
 We don't know where the "Black" comes in but we sure know where they get the "Mountain" from.
 Montenegro has many mountains.